-Each of these different aid to education revenue sources are summed to arrive at a total VLT receipts estimate.
+These different aid to education revenue sources are summed to arrive at a total VLT receipts estimate.
 Adjustments may be made for accounting delays, minor non-recurring revenue sources, historical and year-to-date collection patterns, and law and administrative changes.